-The rest of this gets super-geeky, [like it isn't already??] and a bit of external reading on CCS and the Open Charge Point Protocol would help in understanding what we see here -- and more importantly, what we don't see here.
+The rest of this gets super-geeky, [like it isn't already??] and a bit of external reading on CCS and ISO-15118 would help in understanding what we see here -- and more importantly, what we don't see here.
 Once the charger realized the car was plugged in, it emitted a pilot-line duty cycle of about 5%, which means "digital protocol required".
 Already I could see little packet envelopes on top of this signal, at a lower amplitude of 3 or 4 volts peak-to-peak.
 The car wasn't charging yet; I still had to do more steps.

 |I beeped the RFID card, hit the charger's "start" button, and listened intently.
 The usual clicking and clunking of relays happened, this time adding the big DC contactor in the junction box of the car, the port's LED ring turned green, and it was off to the races.|